Rizwan-Ishaq/SocialGraphPage/index.md

 We are also interested in, how the sentiment of philosophy has evolved over time.
 Whether is has notably evolved at all.
 If it, in one way or another, correlates with renowned periods of history, and maybe even whether philosophers are a driving force in the development of society or whether they are mere products of their time representing the contemporary ideas.

-In addition to that we will look at how the philosophers (and other influential individuals) have influenced one another throughout time - and whether mutual influence have created anachronical _communities_ in the history of philosophy.
+In addition to that we will look at how the philosophers (and other influential individuals) have influenced one another throughout time - and whether mutual influence have created achronological _communities_ in the history of philosophy.

 And then, to be frank, it would be quite awesome to discover highly influential/important people of this field, whom may previously have been completely unknown to us.